 Applicants for LPHE retailer and wholesaler licenses are not required to submit an attestation.

-To obtain LPHE licensure, a business must have a physical location in Minnesota.
-While there is no residency requirement to apply for a cannabis or hemp license, all hemp and cannabis businesses licensed in Minnesota must maintain a physical location within the state and must be registered with the Minnesota Secretary of State.
-OCM cannot license businesses outside of Minnesota’s jurisdiction.
+Yes, while there is no residency requirement to apply for a cannabis or hemp license, all hemp and cannabis businesses licensed in Minnesota must be registered with the Minnesota Secretary of State, and OCM cannot license businesses outside of Minnesota’s jurisdiction.

 Any LPHE manufacturers not located in Minnesota who want to sell into the state must seek approval from OCM before importation and must work with either a licensed cannabis wholesaler or an LPHE wholesaler with an LPHE importer endorsement.
 More information can be found in Guidance Memo 2025-02.